camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/update-zeebe.md

 ### Query the partition status

-The status of the partitions can be queried by a `GET` request:
+The status of the partitions can be queried with a `GET` request:
 ```
 /actuator/partitions
 ```